 More Ways to Help

 While there are many traditions that come along with the holidays, recovery is a time to establish new ways to celebrate them.
-This is not the time to come up with unrealistic expectations, no matter how far down the road your loved one is in her recovery.
+This is not the time to come up with unrealistic expectations, no matter how far down the road your loved one is in recovery.
 These practical tips can help you support a friend or family member during one of the toughest times of year:

 Reevaluate giving gifts: A person in recovery may not have the means to buy presents for everyone.
-Scale down this process by having a secret Santa or forego it altogether by doing something else as a family, such as volunteering together, writing letters of gratitude, or helping veterans.
+Scale down this process by having a secret Santa or forego gifts altogether by doing something else as a family, such as volunteering together, writing letters of gratitude, or helping veterans.

-Offer alone time: Give your loved one time and space to remove herself from the celebration, if needed.
+Offer alone time: Give your loved one time and space to remove themselves from the celebration, if needed.
 This can include taking a walk, resting in a spare bedroom, or even taking a break to attend a nearby meeting.